plone/plone.app.blocks/README.rst

 A vocabulary factory called ``plone.availableContentLayouts`` is registered to allow lookup of all registered content layouts.
-The terms in this vocabulary use the URL as a value, the resource directory name as a token, and the title from the manifest (falling back on a sanitised version of the resource directory name) as the title.
+The terms in this vocabulary use the URL as a value, the resource directory name as a token, and the title from the manifest (falling back on a sanitized version of the resource directory name) as the title.

 The default content layout can be identified by the ``plone.registry`` key ``plone.app.blocks.default_layout``, and the default content layout for some specific content type with key ``plone.app.blocks.default_layout.my_type``.